strangerstudios/pmpro-address-for-free-levels/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= 0.5 - 2021-08-03 =
+* ENHANCEMENT: Strings wrapped for localization.
+* BUG FIX/ENHANCEMENT: Fixed issue where the "Billing" label in the heading wasn't being hidden properly for free levels.
+* BUG FIX: Fixed issues with session handling when using PayPal Express/etc. Fields were not being saved on some sites.

 = .4 =
 * SECURITY: Sanitizing the billing fields before adding them to free orders.
 * BUG FIX/ENHANCEMENT: Using pmpro_checkout_before_change_membership_level to update user meta to support gateways like PayPal Standard.